 dumpfileparameter set to the list of file URLs on your Cloud Object Storage.

-If you are using Oracle Data Pump version 18.3 or later, set the
+Oracle Data Pump version 18.3 or later: set the

-credentialparameter to the name of the credential you created in a previous step.
+credentialparameter to the name of the credential you created in Step 1.
 For example:

 For the best import performance use the

 highdatabase service for your import connection and set the

 parallelparameter to the number of CPUs your database has.